 Last week, Rep. Blumenauer and nearly three dozen Members of Congress sent a letter to House leadership.
 They urged them to make cannabis businesses eligible for SBA programs.

 “Like other businesses with continued operations, cannabis businesses have met the moment.
 By preserving access to treatment for patients with chronic conditions, donating protective clothing, and manufacturing equipment for medical use.
 However, unlike other small businesses, cannabis businesses are not eligible for the CARES Act programs,” they said in the letter.

 “State-legal cannabis businesses need access to CARES Act programs.
 To ensure they have the financial capacity to undertake the public health and worker-focused measures,” they added.

 Senators Jacky Rosen (D-NV) and Ron Wyden (D-OR), along with eight co-signers, recently sent a similar letter to Senate leadership.

 Unfortunately, no Member of Congress from New Jersey signed onto either.

-Prohibitionists having been fighting efforts seeking industry aid.
+Prohibitionists have been fighting efforts seeking cannabis industry aid.

-Cannabis is legal for adults in eleven states as well as the District of Columbia, and 33 states have clinical cannabis laws in place.
+Cannabis is legal for adults in eleven states as well as the District of Columbia.
+Thirty-three states have medical cannabis laws in place.